-- 3. Choose a shooting mode, select your target subject in the camera view by tapping the circle on the subject or dragging a box around the subject, and tap Start to begin recording.
-The aircraft flies back to its original position once shooting is finished. - Tap ► to access the short video or the original video.
+- 3. Choose a shooting mode, select your target subject in the camera view by tapping the circle on the subject or dragging a box around the subject, and tap Start to begin recording (It is recommended to choose a human as a target subject rather than a building).
+The aircraft will fly back to its original position once shooting is finished. - 4.
+Tap 1 to access the short video or the original video.
 You can edit the video or share to social media after downloading.